ArtalkJS/Artalk/docs/docs/en/guide/env.md

       - ATK_ADMIN_USERS_0_BADGE_NAME=Administrator
       - ATK_ADMIN_USERS_0_BADGE_COLOR=#0083FF
 ```

+`TZ` controls the container or host process environment, while `ATK_TIMEZONE` controls the Artalk application timezone; the two values may differ.
+The Artalk timezone is applied only during process initialization, so fully restart the Artalk process or container after changing `ATK_TIMEZONE`.

 When the variable is an array, set array values using space-separated strings or numerical indices, for example: